 When creating this letter, make sure you have evidence to back your position.
-The IRS does not typically accept all Offers in Compromise letters, so to ensure that you have the best result, you may want to reach out to a tax professional for more help.
+The IRS does not typically accept all Offers in Compromise letters, so to ensure you have the best result, you may want to contact a tax professional for more help.

 8. Ask for an Extension

 The IRS initially gives you 30 days to pay the debt you owe in unpaid taxes.
-If you cannot pay the debt within that timeframe, you can ask for an extension.
+You can ask for an extension if you cannot pay the debt within that timeframe.
 This gives you up to 120 days to pay off what you owe.

 9. Reach Out to a Tax Professional

 As mentioned earlier, dealing with the IRS can be intimidating, especially if this is your first time dealing with them.

 Instead of dealing with facing the IRS on your own, it would be best to reach out to a tax attorney for more help.
 They have experience with tax law and know exactly how to handle situations like yours.

 When receiving a notice from the federal government, you most likely have many questions you need to answer.
 For example, what happens if you continue to ignore the notice?
 Is it possible that the IRS is incorrect?
 Below are some common questions taxpayers ask when they receive an IRS CP14 notice in the mail.